What’s the Plan, Stan? is a free resource to support schools, teachers and students develop the knowledge and skills to

 At years 1–4, students will be able to:

-These learning experiences are designed to be adapted to your local area and school curriculum.
-Although you can follow them in a sequential order, the aim is for the learning to be student led, so the resource is designed to allow flexibility.
+These learning experiences can be adapted to your local area and school curriculum.
+The aim is for the learning to be student-led, so the resource is designed to allow flexibility.

 What's the Plan Stan? is brought to you by the National Emergency Management Agency with support from the Earthquake Commission (EQC).

 The Earthquake Commission (EQC) helps New Zealanders to prepare their homes and property for natural disasters and to rebuild lives afterwards.